ammilam/afa/README.md

 - Members **must** come first.
 Any and all endeavors we embark upon must have members placed at the top of the priorty list
 - Whenever possible/appropriate, get AFA products infront of customers eyes for awareness
-- Ensure AFA materials are easily accessible to **all** members, regardless of technological proficiency. _examples incldude: conference videos, educational documentation, and other digital content_
+- Ensure AFA materials are easily accessible to **all** members, regardless of technological proficiency. _examples include: conference videos, educational documentation, and other digital content_

 ## Focus Areas